scams-research/code-review-club/README.md

 - To give chemistry students and PDRAs experience reviewing code and having their code reviewed
 - To improve collaboration and interaction across the School of Chemistry

-The Code Review Club will meet fortnightly to discuss code review practices, talk about their scientific applications, and to **review each others code**.
+The Code Review Club will meet fortnightly to discuss code review practices, talk about their scientific applications, and **review each other's code**.

 ## Expectations

 - Treat everyone with respect and always try to offer constructive criticism
 - Reciprocate code review; if someone has looked at your pull request, return the favour
 - The code that you will review may be part of a yet unpublished scientific work -- treat it with confidence
-- If your code is in a private repository, you must give
+- If you are reviewing code in a private repository, you may need to be given collaborator access -- treat this access with the utmost respect

-The expectation is that your efforts to review anothers will be reciprocated by others.
+- You may need to be willing to give others access to your private repository.

+The Code Review Club aspires to be a friendly, respectful community; if you are found to act against these expectations, you will be asked to leave.